eternaldensity/Sandcastle-Builder/README.md

 ## Credits

-Code by Eternal Density (and probably other OTTers)
+Code by Eternal Density (and probably other OTTers).

-Graphics likely by GLR and OTTers, when they are added
+Graphics likely by GLR and OTTers, when they are added.

 Parts of code and the clockface image by ChronosDragon.

+Quite a bit of code by waveney.

-Icons by ChronosDragon, BlitzGirl, and StormAngel/cmyk
+Icons by ChronosDragon, BlitzGirl, and StormAngel/cmyk.

-Inspired by Orteil's C**kie Clicker
+Inspired by Orteil's C**kie Clicker.

 For personal amusement only.